WALHALLA GOLDFIELDS RAILWAY

 GOLD ERA SHOPS AND DINING

 If you have a sweet tooth don’t miss the Simply Walhalla Lolly Shop run by Jenny and Dion.
 It’s a must for the kids. (open Wednesdays and weekends).
-Walhalla Coffee, an original gold-era store is open daily for breakfast and lunch.
+Walhalla Coffee, an original gold-era store is open daily for lunch.
 The Grey Horse Cafe next door to the Star Hotel is another great place to sit in the sun and enjoy cake and coffee, open daily 11am to 2pm.

 Ron Camier runs award winning 4WD tours of ghost towns, mines and mountains, or Tag Along Tours around the spectacular countryside of Walhalla so be sure to get out and about with Ron for a truly memorable experience.
 Visit the old copper mine and hear about the history of the surrounding area.

 (03) 5134 6876